Skip to main content

 Owning a car and paying for insurance can be a hefty expense.
 Beyond looking for tax breaks annually, you can look to save on your auto insurance by comparing quotes online to find the best rate for you.

-Anyone who drives a car in Canada knows it’s expensive.
-Part of those elevated costs of car ownership are due to auto insurance.
-In Canada, we pay some of the highest auto insurance rates in the world.
-On top of this, your premiums can be even higher if you don’t have a perfect driving record.
-But there are ways you can recoup some of those auto insurance costs on your tax return.
+Anyone who drives a car in Canada knows how expensive it can be.
+Paying for fuel, maintenance, repairs, and auto insurance all contribute to the elevated costs of car ownership.
+On top of regular expenses, car insurance premiums can skyrocket if you don’t have a clean driving record.
+Fortunately, there are ways you can recoup some of your auto insurance costs on your 2026 tax return.

 Here is what you need to know about how tax deductions for car insurance work in Canada.